cyrusbehr/tensorrt-cpp-api/README.md

 ## Getting Started
 The following instructions assume you are using Ubuntu 20.04.
-You will need to supply your own onnx model for this sample code, or you can download the sample model (see Sanity Check section below).
+You will need to supply your own onnx model for this sample code or you can download the sample model (see Sanity Check section below).

 ### Prerequisites
 - Tested and working on Ubuntu 20.04